Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/classification.md

 A table containing the four features and the correct species label for twelve members of the iris flower data set.
 The complete dataset can be downloaded [here](../downloads/iris.csv) and was accessed from the <a target="_blank" href="https://archive.ics.uci.edu/ml/datasets/iris">University of California, Irvine Machine Learning Repository</a>].
 {: style="font-size: medium;"}

-<span style="color:red">**STOP:**</span> What characteristics do flowers from each species tend to share in terms of the four features in the table above?
+**STOP:** What characteristics do flowers from each species tend to share in terms of the four features in the table above?
 {: .notice--primary}

 ## From flowers to vectors